Introduction to propertee

 #> TRUE 1900

 assignment, block, or forcing, they can be included.
-For example,
+Had the variable

 Estimating the treatment effect